Home » Latest Topics & Insights on Urology and Penis Enlargement » How does cystitis manifest itself in men? Symptoms, causes & treatment

 How can you prevent cystitis?

-- Empty your bladder regularly: do not hold back too long
+Empty your bladder regularly:

 When should you see a urologist?

-Cystitis in men is always a case for a specialist, as it is almost always considered “complicated”:
+Cystitis in men is always a case for a specialist, as it is almost always classified as “complicated” and therefore requires careful medical clarification:

 - Complaints last longer than 2 days